Support of a module: Support of a quasicoherent sheaf

 If F is a quasicoherent sheaf on a scheme X, the support of F is the set of all points x in X such that the stalk Fx is nonzero.
 This definition is similar to the definition of the support of a function on a space X, and this is the motivation for using the word "support".
 Most properties of the support generalize from modules to quasicoherent sheaves word for word.
 For example, the support of a coherent sheaf (or more generally, a finite type sheaf) is a closed subspace of X.

-If M is a module over a ring A, then the support of M as a module coincides with the support of the associated quasicoherent sheaf $\tilde{M}$ on the affine scheme Spec A. Moreover, if $\{ U_\alpha = \operatorname{Spec}(R_\alpha) \}$ is an affine cover of a scheme X, then the support of a quasicoherent sheaf F is equal to the union of supports of the associated modules Mα over each Aα.
+If M is a module over a ring R, then the support of M as a module coincides with the support of the associated quasicoherent sheaf $\tilde{M}$ on the affine scheme Spec R. Moreover, if $\{ U_\alpha = \operatorname{Spec}(R_\alpha) \}$ is an affine cover of a scheme X, then the support of a quasicoherent sheaf F is equal to the union of supports of the associated modules Mα over each Rα.